 President and the Parliament: The President is the Head of State and represents the unity of the Republic as an electoral college consisting of Members of both Houses and the four provincial assemblies elect him/her.
-The President acts in accordance with the advice of the Cabinet (or the Prime Minister).1 The President is one of the three entities comprising the Parliament.2
+The President acts in accordance with the advice of the Cabinet (or the Prime Minister).
+The President is one of the three entities comprising the Parliament.2

 Prime Minister and the Parliament: The Prime Minister is Leader of the House in the National Assembly.
-The Assembly elects him/her in a session summoned for the purpose.3 A vote of no-confidence can be moved against the Prime Minister by not less than 20% of total Members of the Assembly and the resolution cannot be voted upon no sooner than three days and no later than seven days, from the day on which the resolution was moved in the Assembly.4
+The assembly elects him/her in a session summoned for the purpose.3 A vote of no-confidence can be moved against the Prime Minister by not less than 20% of total Members of the Assembly and the resolution cannot be voted upon no sooner than three days and no later than seven days, from the day on which the resolution was moved in the Assembly.4

-Cabinet: The Cabinet is headed by the Prime Minister which is collectively responsible to the National Assembly.5 The federal ministers and ministers of state are appointed from amongst the Members of Parliament (National Assembly and Senate).
-However, the number of federal ministers and ministers of state, who are Members of Senate, shall not at any time, exceed one-fourth of the total numbers of federal ministers.6
+Cabinet: The Prime Minister heads the Cabinet, which is collectively responsible to the National Assembly.5 Federal ministers and ministers of state are appointed from amongst the Members of Parliament (National Assembly and Senate).
+However, the number of ministers who are Members of Senate shall not at any time, exceed one-fourth of the total numbers of federal ministers.6